Piotr1215/k8s-connectivity/README.md

-# Multi Cluster Connectivity Options Overview
+# Is one Kubeernetes Cluster enough?

 ## Single vs Multi Cluster Architecture